The Ulster Grassland Society recently launched this year’s Grassland Farmer of the Year Competition

 Advertisement

-At the GFY launch Rodney Brown, Head of Agribusiness, Danske Bank said it was a pleasure to again sponsor this prestigious competition and he looked forward to seeing a good entry and hearing of the high standard of grassland management on the farms of the finalists.
+Rodney Brown, Head of Agribusiness, Danske Bank said it was a pleasure to again sponsor this prestigious competition and he looked forward to seeing a good entry.

-So get those entries in to see how good your grassland management really is…
+The Ulster Grassland Society brings together farmers, advisers, lecturers, researchers and technical members of the agricultural industry and is the biggest grassland society within the UK with around 500 members.

+The Society was established to encourage and support the adoption into farming practice of advances resulting from grassland research, experimental work and practical experience.

 Comment Guidelines